studieresan/studs/README.md

 ```

 Open up [localhost:3000](http://0.0.0.0:3000/) in your favorite browser and verify that it works.
-You can then log in to the admin account by visiting [localhost:3000/login](http://0.0.0.0:3000/login)
-and entering the credentials output by the `rake db:setup` command earlier.
+You can now login using the credentials of rake db:setup.

 Generating PDF resumes
 ----------------------